marklynch/hdmimatrix/README.md

 Python library to control AVGear HDMI Matrix switches (tested with TMX44PRO AVK, may work with others).
 Both synchronous and asynchronous APIs are provided.
 Contributions for other models are welcome!

+This is used for the [AVGear Matrix integration for homeassistant](https://github.com/marklynch/hass-avgear-matrix).

 Inspired by [pyblackbird](https://github.com/koolsb/pyblackbird/).

 ## Features